 $ vault write -force /sys/leases/revoke-force/database/creds/db-dba Success!
 Data written to: sys/leases/revoke-force/database/creds/db-dba

-CAUTION: This operation will revoke all leases at the specified prefix.
+This operation will revoke all leases at the specified prefix.

-Now attempt to list irrevocable leases again, and you should find that the 1 lease has now been forcibly revoked.
+Try to list irrevocable leases again, and you should find that the 1 lease has now been forcibly revoked.

 $ vault read sys/leases/count type=irrevocable Key Value --- ----- counts map lease_count 0

 When you revoke large batches of leases, you can change the sync parameter to